-Method #1: You can holster, draw and carry with the external safety on.
+Method #1: You can holster, carry and draw with the external safety on.

 Method #2: You can holster with the external safety on, but carry and draw with it off.

-Method #3: You can holster, draw and carry with the external safety off.
+Method #3: You can holster, carry and draw with the external safety off.